Top 12 SDLC Methodologies with Pros and Cons

 - October 17, 2018

-If you are a developer, you might spit out few fancy SDLC Methodologies that are at the top of your mind.
+As a developer, you might spit out few fancy SDLC Methodologies that are at the top of your mind.

-Or else, as a client, you may recall some sweet-sounding terms – “Agile’, “Lean’, “Dynamic System Development Model’ (alright, this one’s not so sweet) or ‘Spiral’, because the web development company you hired practices it or at least claims to practice it.
+Or as a client, you may recall some sweet-sounding terms – “Agile’, “Lean’, “Dynamic System Development Model’ (alright, this one’s not so sweet) or ‘Spiral’, because the web development company you hired practices it or at least claims to practice it.

 We all know that these SDLC methodologies are here for a while now and play a significant role in the success of your software or web application.
 They aim to provide the best quality product that meets or even transcends the client’s requirements.